Kuzmink13/konstantin-kuzmin-dot-com-old/README.md

 # Welcome to KonstantinKuzmin.com

 A simple, responsive website that serves as my home on the internet.

-Built with React and TailwindCSS.
+Copyright Konstantin Kuzmin, 2021